-There is also the issue of geographical scope to consider: is it advisable to limit scope to Europe for reasons of culture, funding, open science policies and practise, while at the same time remaining open to knowledge sharing from outside of Europe.
+There is also the issue of geographical scope to consider: is it advisable to limit scope to Europe for reasons of culture, funding, open science policies and practice, while at the same time remaining open to knowledge sharing from outside of Europe.
 Participants of the session from outside Europe also expressed their interest in such a network.
 One proposed path was to make the formulation of the network concept an international affair and later develop regional networks that are, in turn, networked, e.g. in Europe, Canada, Australia, US.

 Multiple paths have been identified as potential means to establish the groundwork for the Network: using the EC’s Mutual Learning Exercise (MLE) methodology; conducting a landscape overview of the status of OA books across Europe to identify gaps and trends and then, pinpointing key topics; beginning with a lightweight coalition and first collectively developing principles and standards; or forming the network based on a common challenge, or multiple challenges faced by OA book publishers with Plan S and cOAlition S (at the same time with concerns in the audience that most books are not currently funded by cOAlition S).

 As for funding a European network, it could be derived from the European Commission, for instance, through a CSA; or, it could be built into other EU projects.
 A network membership fee is yet another option, with more business models still to be explored since it is important to think about the financial sustainability of such a network right from the start said Proudman.